thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/overview.md

 For example, the rule chain below will:

-  * save all telemetry messages to the database;
   * raise "High Temperature Alarm" if temperature field in the message will be higher then 50 degrees;
-  * clear "High Temperature Alarm" if temperature field in the message will be higher then 50 degrees;
+  * clear "High Temperature Alarm" if temperature field in the message will be less then 50 degrees;
-  * forward events about "Created" and "Cleared" alarms to external rule chain that handles notifications to corresponding users;
+  * forward events about "Created" and "Cleared" alarms to external rule chain that handles notifications to corresponding users.

 ![image](/images/user-guide/rule-engine-2-0/rule-chain-references.png)